Department of Sociology and Family Studies

 Dr. Amber Paulk

 Dr. Amber Paulk received her Ph.D. in Human Development and Family Studies from Auburn University in 2008.
 She served as an Assistant Professor at Central Washington University from 2008-2011.
 She joined the UNA faculty in 2011.
-Dr. Paulk is Certified Family Life Educator and teaches family studies courses within the department.
-She is currently engaged in several interdisciplinary research projects.
-Outside of work, Dr. Paulk enjoys reading (mostly memoirs) and traveling.
+Dr. Paulk is a Certified Family Life Educator and teaches family studies courses within the department.
+Her primary areas of research interest are investigating factors associated with romantic relationship satisfaction and attachment.
+She also conducts research on the scholarship of teaching and learning.
+She is married and has a young daughter, Reese.
+Outside of work, Dr. Paulk enjoys reading (mostly memoirs), traveling, and spending time with her family.

 Dr. Alex Takeuchi (also known as Dr. “T”) is the winner of UNA’ Academic Affaires Award for Outstanding Research (2009) and the American Education Week’s Teacher of the Year Award for Scholarship (2009).
 He joined the faculty at UNA in 1999 after completing his doctorate in Sociology with specialization in Social Psychology and Crime/Deviance at Washington State University, where he received the James F. Short, Jr. Research Excellence Award.
 As a scholar with diverse interests, Dr. T has published his work in the areas of interpersonal attraction, child socialization, social philosophy, social history and Japanese art history.
 He is an Associate Editor of Asian Social Science and an editorial board member of Marriage & Family Review.
 At UNA, Dr. T also serves as the University Ombudsman.